W. J. Smith

-W. J. "Billy" Smith (1893-1957) was a secretary/committee member of Aston Villa F.C. from August 1926 to May 1934.
-During this time, this was the equivalent of the modern day manager's position.
-Before 1934, the team was selected by a committee.
+W. J. "Billy" Smith (1893-1957) was a committee member and Secretary of Aston Villa F.C. at a time when team selection was by committee.
+The equivalent of the modern day manager, he held this position from August 1926 to May 1934.

 Smith was the last person to be a Secretary.
 Jimmy McMullan was appointed as manager when Billy Smith retired.
 Smith joined Aston Villa as a 17-year-old in 1910 and remained at the club until his death in 1957.
 His association with Villa lasted 47 years.